wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 ### AI-100 Azure AI Engineer Associate

-You have until June 30, 2021 to take this because Microsft is retiring the AI-100 exam in favor of <a href="#AI-102">AI-102 exam</a> (avilable in $99 beta since Feb 2021). <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/ai-100">AI-100 exam, as defined at Microsoft's LEARN</a> has free written tutorials on each of the exam's domains:
+On June 30, 2021 Microsft retired the AI-100 exam in favor of <a href="#AI-102">AI-102 exam</a> (avilable in $99 beta since Feb 2021). <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/ai-100">AI-100 exam, as defined at Microsoft's LEARN</a> has free written tutorials on each of the exam's domains:

    * Analyze solution requirements (25-30%)
    * Design AI solutions (40-45%)